Coping with unexpected change in your blogging business can be a huge challenge.

 Their needs will be much different now than they were prior to this pandemic.
 Especially for those of us covering travel, those epic travel guides and things-to-do listicles are not what people need right now.

-So instead of pushing forward with what you’ve been planning to publish and promote, press pause, and think about how you can support your audience.
+So instead of pushing forward with what you’ve been planning to publish and promote, press pause, and think about how you can support your audience to create a new travel blog business plan.

 This may mean flat out asking them; for instance, I’ve been seeing on social media many creators asking “What would help you right now?”